-The CTB collects a variety of different types of biospecimen from patients undergoing operations for thyroid cancer or adenoma in the Institute of Endocrinology and Metabolism in Kiev, Ukraine and the A. Tsyb Medical Radiological Research Centre in Obninsk, Russian Federation who consent to donate to the project.
-Tissue is collected to an approved standard operating procedure (SOP) and is snap frozen; the presence or absence of tumour is verified by frozen section.
+The CTB collects a variety of biospecimen from patients undergoing operations for thyroid cancer or adenoma at the Institute of Endocrinology and Metabolism in Kiev, Ukraine who consent to donate to the project.
+Tissue collection follows an approved standard operating procedure (SOP) and is snap frozen; the presence or absence of tumor is verified by frozen section.
 A representative paraffin block is also obtained for each case.
 Where appropriate, we also collect fresh and paraffin-embedded tissue from loco-regional metastases.

-Histological slides from all tumours are reviewed by the CTB Pathology Panel - an international group of expert thyroid pathologists, and a consensus diagnosis agreed before any materials are released to researchers.
+Histological slides from all tumors are reviewed by the CTB Pathology Panel - an international group of expert thyroid pathologists, and a consensus diagnosis agreed before any materials are released to researchers.

 The CTB provides materials and data to research groups worldwide.
 The aim of the project is to ensure that the maximum amount of information can be gathered from what is a unique and limited resource.
 The surgical samples of thyroid tissue are generally small, therefore the CTB does not currently issue tissue, but provides extracted nucleic acids, paraffin sections and sections from tissue microarrays prepared from this material.
 Researchers are required to return research data to the CTB so that the information can be shared with other researchers and could lead to better patient care and assessment of risk from radiation exposure to a young population in the future.

 For information on how you can apply to access biomaterials or research data click here.